eerimoq/pumbaa/docs/index.rst

   :doc:`Dac<library-reference/drivers/dac>`).

 * A thin :doc:`C to Python wrapper layer<library-reference/pumbaa>` on
-  top of most Simba modules.
+  top of some Simba modules.

 See the :doc:`library-reference` for a full list of features.